Brownster/yt-to-jellyfin/README.md

 - **Web Interface**: Modern web dashboard to manage downloads, view progress, and manage media
 - **Automated Downloads**: Download entire YouTube playlists with a single command using yt-dlp
+- **Incremental Updates**: Remembers downloaded videos and only grabs new items when a playlist grows
+- **Playlist Update Checker**: Automatically queue jobs when your saved playlists get new videos
 - **Proper Metadata**: Generate NFO files that Jellyfin uses to display episode details
 - **Episode Renumbering**: Set custom starting episode numbers for proper sequencing
 - **H.265 Conversion**: Convert videos to H.265 for better compression and playback performance